-- A) Do Problems 1, 2 from Chapter 2, §3 of "IVA" individually and compare your results.
+- A) Do Problem 1 from Chapter 2, §3 of "IVA" individually and compare your results.
 What does this say about the uniqueness of the quotients and remainders on division?
-Explain carefully what they depend on. - B) Do Problem 9 from Chapter 2, §3 of "IVA". - C) Do Problem 11 from Chapter 2, §3 of "IVA".
-(Suggestion: The hardest part of this is probably just understanding what all of the notation means.
-Try working out an explicit example first, maybe with
+Explain carefully what they depend on. - B) Do Problem 9 from Chapter 2, §3 of "IVA". - C) Problem 11 from Chapter 2, §3 of "IVA" - 1) The hardest part of this is probably just understanding what all of the notation means.
+Work out an explicit example first.
+Take